Division of Science Statement on Diversity, Equity and Inclusion

 - The task force on diversifying the undergraduate curriculum has submitted a report to the dean of arts and sciences.
 The report advocates for changes in curriculum and additional resources available to STEM majors.
 The division is currently in discussion with the deans office about implementation.
 The report is being shared, and questions or comments should be addressed to email@example.com

-- A special seminar featuring Chanda Prescod-Weinstein, PhD was offered on Tuesday, October 19th at 4:00pm in Gzang 123.
-Dr. Prescod-Weinstein delivered a talk titled: "Black Feminism in Space".
-She is among the fewer than one hundred Black American women to earn a PhD from a department of physics and is the author of "The Disordered Cosmos".
+- A special seminar featuring Chanda Prescod-Weinstein, PhD was offered Oct.
+19. Dr. Prescod-Weinstein delivered a talk titled "Black Feminism in Space."
+She is among the fewer than 100 Black American women to earn a PhD from a department of physics and is the author of "The Disordered Cosmo."

 - The division is engaged in a process to create and communicate a set of shared norms and guiding principles for climate and culture in research labs, starting with graduate students and postdocs.